 As always, if you need expert assistance choosing a color, you can email us at support@wigsbypattispearls.com or call us at 1-800-670-3292.

-For more info on color codes of each brand, click these links:
+For more info on the color codes of each brand, click these links:

 Understanding Color Codes: Jon Renau